Ulle84/UllesSourceCode/CodeCreator/Notes.md

 ﻿# Bugs

 # ToDo
-* members: support for prefix
 * members: element initialization in constructors
+* members: auto include headers of used members (?)
 * remove template mechanism from existing generators -> create new generators with Prefix 'Generator'
 * remove CodeGenerator, InterfaceHelper and Options (and all other) classes, when not needed anymore
 * remove Template directory